Christos Patsatzoglou: Later career

 In July 2015 Patsatzoglou signed a new contract with the local A' Division of Evia Island team AEK Chalkidos.
-On 1 July 2016 he signed with Chalkida F.C. where he played only 4 matches.
+On 1 July 2016 he signed with Chalkida F.C. where he played only four matches.

-On 26 October 2016 he signed a contract with another Gamma Ethniki club Proodeftiki.
+On 26 October 2016, he signed a contract with another Gamma Ethniki club Proodeftiki.

-On 29 September 2017 he signed a contract with another Gamma Ethniki club Fostiras.
+On 29 September 2017, he signed a contract with another Gamma Ethniki club Fostiras.

 International career

 Patsatzoglou was selected for the 2002 UEFA European Under-21 Championship, although he had already made his full debut against Germany.
-He appeared once in a qualifying match for UEFA EURO 2004, but not in the final tournament itself.
+He appeared once in a qualifying match for UEFA EURO 2004, but not in the final tournament itself, due to injury.

 Patsatzoglou was part of the 23-man squad that represented Greece at Euro 2008.
 He also participated in the 2010 FIFA World Cup, making two appearances against South Korea and Argentina, both as a substitute.